Frequently Asked Questions

 A high-quality whey protein should contain an approximately 3g of leucine.
 Leucine is viewed as a key essential amino acid for supporting muscle protein synthesis (MPS).
 Kinetica Whey Protein, which is sourced from grass fed cows contains 2.47g of leucine per 30g serving and it also have 5.5g of naturally occurring Branched Chain Amino Acids.

 The quality of whey protein is measured in various ways, one being the protein digestibility-corrected amino acid score (PDCAA).
 Whey Protein has a PDCAA score of 1.0 which indicates it is a high-quality protein source.
+You can learn more about what is whey protein and why we need it.

 How is Whey Protein made?